dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 arrive.

 The company rented out the Sky Garden in London for an event.
-It was great to travel up and meet the West Europeans of the company and enjoy the spectacular views from the skyscraper.
+It was great to travel up and meet the West Europeans(*) of the company and enjoy the spectacular views from the skyscraper.

 ![view](/images/2023-12-29/4.jpg)
 *looking onto the Thames from the Sky Garden*

+[*] there were a number of east-europeans that were unable to travel due to the ongoing invasion situation.

 ## August: Redundancy